Google Drive, Dropbox, and OneDrive are three of the most popular cloud storage providers available today, but which is best?

-One of the most useful parts about Dropbox is that it does present a few file-sharing features to control access.
+One of the most useful parts of Dropbox is that it does present a few file-sharing features to control access.

 That includes passwords and expiry dates for shared links and the option to disable downloads.

-However, these features are available if you get the Dropbox Professional, which is quite a bummer.
+However, these features are available if you get Dropbox Professional, which is quite a bummer.

 If you ever want to track your shared files, you can use the Dropbox “sharing” page.
 Under the “links” tab, you can quickly disable shares whereas the “file” and “folder” tabs display the data shared with you.

-Under the “file requests” page, you can request files from others by leaving a request description, input a designated folder and add a deadline.
+Under the “file requests” page, you can request files from others by leaving a request description, inputting a designated folder, and adding a deadline.

 All in all, Dropbox does offer helpful features, especially in their sharing feature, but it would be great if they included them in the Dropbox Plus plan.